KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 </Event>
 ```

-It may look like it includes a lot of information at start, but in reality most of it is not really useful for typical troubleshooting.
+It may look like the event includes a lot of information at start, but in reality most of it is not really useful for typical troubleshooting.
 Also, Windows Event viewer parses these logs and show them in a user-friendly format:

 <img alt="image" src="https://github.com/user-attachments/assets/2546a011-ddba-4d45-8ca0-13ddfa722073" />